flofriday/thumbcloud/README.md

    Unix (macOS, Linux, FreeBSD): `./target/release/thumbcloud $HOME`
 5. Open a Webbrowser and type `localhost:8080` in the addressbar

-Tipp: Run Thumbcloud with the `--help` option for more information.

 ## Usage
 1. Open a terminal in the directory with the executable
 2. Windows CMD: `.\thumbcloud.exe %HOMEPATH%`<br>